LucasDaSilva96/rock-paper-scissors/README.md

 - Create a function that returns either 'rock', 'paper', or 'scissor'.

-- Create a function that prompt's the user to choose between rock, paper and scissors, and return that value + save the value in a global variable.

 - Create two global variables that stores the amount of point that the computer/player has.

+- Create a function that gets the user's choice and save it on a global variable

-- Create a function that plays a single round of Rock Paper Scissors.
-The function should take two parameters - the playerSelection and the ComputerSelection, and then return a single string that declares the winner of the round.
+- Create a function that plays the game of Rock Paper Scissors.
+The function should take two parameters - the playerSelection and the ComputerSelection, and then return the winner of the round.
 (This function should be case-insensitive) AND updates the amount of points that the WINNER has by 1.

-- Create the game function.
-The function should keep track of rounds, update the winner's-score after each round and in the end log the winner.
+- Create a function that keeps track of the points.
+The function should update the winner's-score after each round and in the end announce the winner.

 ## Credit for all images